 Strategic Objective 2: To identify and decrease disparities by race and ethnicity for the number of applications received relative to the total population of uninsured children by race and ethnicity.

 Performance goal 1: Use U.S. Census and other available data to identify the number of uninsured children in the State living below 200% FPL, by race and ethnicity.

-Performance goal 2: Identify the number of uninsured children by county, living below 200% FPL, by race and ethnicity addition, check all appropriate measures from 9.3.1 to 9.3.8 that the State will be utilizing to measure performance, even if doing so duplicates what the State has already discussed in Section 9.
+Performance goal 2: Identify the number of uninsured children by county, living below 200% FPL, by race and ethnicity.